 These compulsory workshops will help you explore such issues such as sexuality, substance abuse, the effects of alcohol, coping with stress and depression and give you information about what support groups or structures are available in case you need help.
-One workshop will be in the form of an interactive dramatic presentation where students can engage with performers and express their views.
 The workshops are held in the afternoons and evenings and the details of time and venues will be made available to you on your arrival.
 We also focus on issues of diversity and equity and engage you in actively thinking about human rights and about what sort of behaviour is regarded as unacceptable on campus.